hdgarau/common/README.md

 Period::getByCode('D 5')->format('Y-m-d'); //1985-02-20
 </code></pre>

-#### Parse
+### Parse

 #### Description

-Parse a string to object by a token in Entities.
-Each entity has a property level. that indicates if it is contained for the previous one or a child has finished.
+Parse a string to object by a token then It generates Entity and EntityGroup objects.
+Each entityGroup object has a property level. that indicates if it is contained for the previous one or a child has finished.
 For example if we parse de parenthesis for "That is a test (just a simple (very) test) to do":
 - EntityGroup (level:0) - entities: